noqms/noqms/README.md

 One benefit of not having a centralized queue - and of the framework being capable of instantiation any number of microservices locally and within the same process (not the intended production scenario) - is that the development and debugging phase is now nearly back to "not harder" than traditional architectures.

-[Tests](https://github.com/noqms/noqms-tests) for this framework reside in sibling projects.

 To run noqms: